 Cheapest sedans to insure in Kansas

-Our data shows that Subaru Legacy is the most affordable sedan to insure in Kansas.
-Its average six-month full coverage cost is $1,110 for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+According to our data, the Subaru Legacy is the cheapest sedan to insure, with an average six-month full coverage premium of $1,110.
+This premium is based on coverage limits of 100/300/100 and $500 collision and comprehensive deductibles.

-The table below shows the cheapest sedans to insure in Kansas and their average full coverage six-month costs.
+Below is a list of the most affordable sedans to insure in Kansas and their average full coverage six-month rates.

 Vehicle model (sedan) | Average six-month premium |